MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 You can select a background image for the survey header either from the images provided out of the box or upload an image from your device.
 If you upload an image from your device, the image must be within the following parameters:

 - Maximum file size: 5 MB
-- Supported formats: BMP, GIF, JPEG, and PNG
+- Supported formats: BMP, JPEG, and PNG
 - Maximum resolution: 800 x 600 (width x height)
 - Aspect ratio: 4:3